crisisdice/vSMTP/benchmarks/hold/README.md

 sudo systemctl start vsmtp.service
 ```

-> Before running any of the commands below, make sure that your Postix and vSMTP queues and log directory are empty.
+> Before running any of the commands below, make sure that your Postfix and vSMTP queues and log directory are empty.
 If not, make sur to make backups of those directories.

 `smtp-source` is used to mesure the performances.